 About CATS – Centre for Abuse and Trauma Studies

-The centre is supported by Middlesex University London for the development of knowledge exchange between research and practice.
-Our innovative approach takes high level of expertise from both academic research background, as well as from a range of expert practice partners nationally and internationally, to generate courses of high quality, which are amenable to frequent updating as research knowledge, policy and law change.
+CATS is supported by Middlesex University London for the development of knowledge exchange between research and practice.
+Our innovative approach takes high level of expertise from both academic research background, as well as from a range of practice partners.
+This enables us to generate courses of high quality, which are also amenable to frequent updating as research knowledge, policy and law change.
 Our approach is multi-disciplinary and academically rigorous, but with a view to practical application and to the needs and constraints of practitioners to increase their professional development.

 • Child neglect & abuse